-0.22 ug each of plasmids HDM-Hgpm2 (NR-52517), pRC-CMV-Rev1b (NR-52519), and HDM-tat1b (NR-52518)
+0.22 μg each of plasmids HDM-Hgpm2 (NR-52517), pRC-CMV-Rev1b (NR-52519), and HDM-tat1b (NR-52518)

-0.34 ug viral entry protein–either SARS-CoV-2 Spike (NR-52513, NR-52514, or NR-52515), VSV G (positive control), or transfection carrier DNA (Promega E4881) as a negative control.
+0.34 μg viral entry protein–either SARS-CoV-2 Spike (NR-52513, NR-52514, or NR-52515), VSV G (positive control), or transfection carrier DNA (Promega E4881) as a negative control.

 At 18 to 24 hours post-transfection, change the media to fresh, pre-warmed D10.

-At 60 hours post transfection, collect virus by harvesting the supernatant from each well and filtering it through a 0.45 um filter.
-Virus can be stored at 4 C for immediate use or frozen at -80 C. The titers of Spike- and VSV G-pseudotyped lentiviruses were found to be unaffected by a freeze-thaw cycle (data not shown).
-All titers presented here are from virus that was frozen at -80 C prior to use.
+At 60 hours post transfection, collect virus by harvesting the supernatant from each well and filtering it through a 0.45 μm SFCA low protein-binding filter.
+Virus can be stored at 4 C for immediate use or frozen at -80 C. The titers of Spike- and VSV G-pseudotyped lentiviruses were found to be unaffected by a single freeze-thaw cycle (data not shown).
+Nonetheless, we recommend freezing virus in small aliquots to avoid multiple freeze/thaw cycles.
+All titers presented here are from virus that was frozen at -80 C prior to use and underwent a single freeze/thaw.

 4.4.
 Detailed protocol for titering pseudotyped lentiviral particles